 5. Galvanic Facial

 A galvanic facial is a kind of microcurrent facial but not entirely the same.
 It uses galvanic current to make the skin absorb liquids to improve ingredient absorption., The purpose of this facial is not only to make your skin feel rejuvenated, but it also uses the current to shape your face.

-In this facial, with the help of an electronic device, you can reshape your cheeks or create some lifts in your face.
-It is most popularly used for eyebrow lift or jawline sharpening, cheeks remodeling, removing wrinkles, skin tightening, and highlighting the bone structure of the face.
+With the help of an electronic device, you can reshape your cheeks or create some lifts in your face in this facial.
+It is most popularly used for eyebrow lift or jawline sharpening, cheeks remodeling, removing wrinkles, skin tightening, and highlighting the face’s bone structure.

-The galvanic facial is a nonsurgical facial that gives you a ‘facelift’ effect.
-Although the results are seen within no time, it costs much to maintain those results for the future amount of time.
+The galvanic facial is a non-surgical facial that gives you a ‘facelift’ effect.
+Although the results are seen within no time, it costs much to maintain those results for the future.

 6. High-Frequency Facial

 Yet another type of facial which uses electric current.
-A high-frequency electrode made of glass is applied to the surface of the skin which produces a mild electrical current.
+A high-frequency electrode made of glass is applied to the skin’s surface, which produces a mild electrical current.
 This is mostly done to kill the surface bacteria or the damaged layer of skin, which might have prevailed on the skin for some time.

-The treatment prevents and treats stubborn acne, shrink pores and works on appearance of aging signs on the skin.
+The treatment prevents and treats stubborn acne, shrinks pores, and works on the appearance of aging signs on the skin.
 Along with that, it refreshes the under-eye area by reducing puffy eyes and dark circles.
-It purifies the face from any kind of bacteria and impurities, allowing healthy growth of new layers of skin.
+It purifies the face from any kind of bacteria and impurities, allowing the healthy growth of new layers of skin.